-There is no evidence to suggest that anthropogenic light sources would affect Saccharina latissima or Chorda filum.
-Shading of the biotope (e.g. by the construction of a pontoon, pier etc) could adversely affect the biotope in areas where the water clarity is also low, and tip the balance to shade tolerant species, resulting in the loss of the biotope directly within the shaded area, or a reduction in seaweed abundance.
+There is no evidence to suggest that anthropogenic light sources would affect macro-algae.
+Shading of the biotope (e.g. by construction of a pontoon, pier etc.) could adversely affect the biotope in areas where the water clarity is also low, and tip the balance to shade tolerant species, resulting in the loss of the biotope directly within the shaded area, or a reduction in seaweed abundance.